mukesh2006/final-project-mukesh2006/README.md

 This project is motivated by the desire to deepen understanding of the Yocto build system, kernel module development, and networking concepts.
 By integrating these components, the project demonstrates how embedded systems can be enhanced with networking capabilities, providing practical insights into modern IoT applications.

+## Schedule Page
+The link for the [Project Schedule](https://github.com/users/mukesh2006/projects/9)

 ## Target Build System

 Yocto build system shall be used to build for raspberry pi.